craftcms/docs/docs/cloud/faq.md

 ### Is data encrypted at-rest?

 Yes—your [assets](assets.md) and database are both encrypted at-rest.
-More information is available in our dedicated [databases](databases.md) article.
+More information is available in our dedicated [databases](databases.md) and [security](security.md) articles.

 <a id="firewall"></a>

 ### What kind of firewall do you have in place for Cloud?

 All Craft Cloud projects are protected by our Cloudflare WAF, with a “reasonable” setup of default rules.
 We make specific changes to the firewall as needs arise.

 Some customers have their own Cloudflare accounts in front of ours, allowing them to manage specific WAF rules before requests make it to Craft Cloud.
 Cloudflare refers to this as the “[Orange-to-Orange](https://developers.cloudflare.com/cloudflare-for-platforms/cloudflare-for-saas/saas-customers/how-it-works/)” scenario; more information about this setup is available in the [Craft Cloud for Cloudflare](users.md) article.

 <a id="htaccess"></a>

 ### Can I edit my .htaccess or nginx config file?

 Nope, sorry!
 Craft Cloud is serverless, and doesn’t use a traditional HTTP server like nginx or Apache.

+However, [redirects and rewrites](redirects.md) can be configured via your `craft-cloud.yaml` file.

 <a id="ssh"></a>

 ### Can I SSH into my server?

 Craft Cloud’s serverless architecture means there is nothing to SSH into!
-Images are built during each deployment, and spun up and destroyed based on traffic—even though the [ephemeral filesystem](migrating.md) takes some getting used to, its inherent stability and security are an essential part of what makes Cloud such a great place to host your Craft project.
+Images are built during each deployment, and spun up and destroyed based on traffic—even though the [ephemeral filesystem](migrating.md) takes some getting used to, its inherent stability and [security](security.md) are an essential part of what makes Cloud such a great place to host your Craft project.

 <a id="console-commands"></a>

 ### Can I run Craft console commands?

 Yes!
 From any environment in Craft Console, select **Commands**, then type in the Craft command you want to run.
 Arbitrary shell commands are not allowed.

 Read more about [running](commands.md) and [scheduling](cron.md) commands on Cloud.